CSaunders41/aimBot/TROUBLESHOOTING.md

 **Solution**: Avoid using the pause key and it won't interfere **Note**: The pause system only activates when you press the pause key

+### Issue: Mouse keeps moving when I want to use AoE skills
+**Solution**: Enable "Click Without Mouse Movement (For AoE Skills)" setting **Solution**: This is perfect for skills that don't need precise aiming **Use cases**: Cyclone, Righteous Fire, Auras, Totems, Summons, ground-targeted skills

+### Issue: Click without mouse movement not working
+**Check**: Make sure "Click Without Mouse Movement (For AoE Skills)" is enabled **Check**: Verify automatic targeting is working (you should see detection messages) **Check**: Ensure you have proper auto-click button settings configured **Debug**: Enable debug mode to see "Mode: No Mouse Movement" confirmation

+### Issue: Want precise aiming for some skills but not others
+**Solution**: Toggle "Click Without Mouse Movement" on/off as needed for different skills **Tip**: This setting can be changed on-the-fly without restarting the plugin **Workflow**: Enable for AoE skills, disable for precise targeting skills

+### Issue: Mouse not staying in position with "no mouse movement" mode
+**Check**: Verify the setting is actually enabled in the plugin settings **Check**: Make sure you're not in manual mode (which might move mouse for other reasons) **Debug**: Look for "Click without mouse movement mode - skipping mouse positioning" messages

 ## Debug Log Examples

 ### Automatic Targeting Mode (Default Logging):